 3. Do the Fire Drill

 Make an escape plan and participate in regular fire drills at least twice a year.
 You should make sure that all exits, locks, doors and pins can open easily from both inside and outside.
 Also, keep hearing aids, eyeglasses and important keys within reach.
 This helps in assessing your preparedness in case of fire emergencies.

 The majority of home fires begin in the kitchen.
 Therefore, it’s best to stay in the kitchen when frying, broiling or grilling food.
 Turn off the stove when leaving the kitchen or use an audible timer as a reminder.
 Don’t cook if you’re under the influence of sedative medication or alcohol.

 The chances of causing a house fire are much higher if you’re a smoker.
 You can significantly reduce the risk of causing a fire by smoking outside or by using deep ashtrays.
 Never smoke in bed or where medical oxygen is in use.

 6. Stay Connected

 Always keep a cell phone or a regular telephone within reach or next to your bed for emergency calls.
 You should also save emergency numbers in your phonebook including fire department contacts.
-This makes it easier for you to call for help.
+This makes it easier for you to call emergency responders.

 Contact Active Senior Care Today